 • Is the source of the information provided?

-Evaluating Web Sites (University of Washington) – A handy one-page guide.
+Evaluating Websites: A Checklist (University of Maryland) - A handy checklist.